Double soft-thresholded model for multi-group scalar on vector-valued image regression: Application to the ADNI dataset

 \section{Application to the ADNI dataset}

-Data used in the preparation of this article were obtained from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database {\tt (adni.loni.usc.edu)}.
-The ADNI was launched in 2003 as a public-private partnership, led by Principal Investigator Michael W. Weiner, MD.
-The primary goal of ADNI has been to test whether serial magnetic resonance imaging (MRI), positron emission tomography (PET), other biological markers, and clinical and neuropsychological assessment can be combined to measure the progression of mild cognitive impairment (MCI) and early Alzheimer’s disease (AD).
-For up-to-date information, see {\tt www.adni-info.org}.

-We collect data belonging to three disease groups: Alzheimer's disease, early and late mildly cognitive impaired (MCI) which are abbreviated as AD, EMCI, and LMCI for easy reference in the rest of the article.
+From the ADNI database, we collect data belonging to three disease groups: Alzheimer's disease, early and late mildly cognitive impaired (MCI) which are abbreviated as AD, EMCI, and LMCI.
+ADNI has modifed the image acquisition protocol several times.
+To maintain homogeneity, in this paper, we focus on ADNI-2, which was initiated in September 2011 and continued for five years \citep{aisen2010clinical}.
+Based on the guidelines from the Centers for Disease Control and Prevention relying on \cite{xu2010national,heron2010national,tejada2013mortality,hurd2013monetary,matthews2019racial}, the symptoms of Alzheimer's disease often first appear after age 60.
+Motivated by this, we included older than 60 subjects to create our study cohort.
+This led to 30 AD, 35 EMCI, and 34 LMCI subjects.
 Several studies have established associations between gender, age, and APOE status with mini-mental state examination (MMSE) \citep{winnock2002longitudinal, qian2021association,matthews2012examining,piccinin2013coordinated,pradier2014mini}.
 We thus apply our proposed model \eqref{eq: multimodel} after adjusting for these predictors.
 Our final model for the real data analysis is,

-where the dummy variables $Z_{\text{APOE2}}$, $Z_{\textrm{APOE4}}$ standing for Alleles 3 and 4 for the two alleles APOEallele2 and APOEallele4 together setting Allele 3 as a reference group for each of the two cases.
+where the dummy variables $Z_{\text{Allele2}}$, $Z_{\textrm{Allele4}}$ standing for Alleles 2 and 4 for the two alleles APOEallele2 and APOEallele4 together setting Allele 3 as a reference group for each of the two cases.
 Similarly, the dummy variable $Z_{\textrm{M}}$ indicating male gender is introduced, setting females as the reference group.
 We put the ST2N-GP prior on $\bbeta_g$'s.